 Tom & Jimmy: Trent Reznor, Thom Yorke, Max Martin, Paul Epworth, Moby, Nigel Godrich.

 What is one of the unique experiences you’ve had backstage?

-Unique travel experience you’ve had?
+A unique travel experience you’ve had?

-What's your favourite throwback track?
+What's your favorite throwback track?

 What's one track that fans always lose their mind to?